David knew the heartache of personal attack, abuse and lies. What do you do when people repay you evil for good? Read again the first verses.

 “Then my tongue shall tell of your righteousness and of your praise all the day long.”

-The LORD has saved us!
-Let us tell of His righteousness all the day long!
+If the Lord has saved us (and He has saved His people indeed!) then let us tell of His righteousness all the day long!